JohnOmernik/sqlalchemy-drill/README.md

-# sqlalchemy-drill
-Apache Drill Dialect for SQL Alchemy
+# A Microsoft Access dialect for SQLAlchemy.